How To Keep Basil Alive To Enjoy Months Of Harvest

 To encourage growth even near the end of the growing season, keep an eye on your basil plants to monitor their stage of growth.
 We know that pruning is best done before the plant becomes woody, but what if it already has!?

 Near the end of a basil plant's one-year life cycle, the flowers appear and start the process of reproduction.
 This is a lovely look for the plant but also signals the shutdown of new leaf growth, which means the end of our chance to enjoy those delectable leaves.
 When woody stems are rigid and flowers appear, pinch them off.
 This will encourage new leaf growth once again.
+It is a very helpful tool to grow basil indoor is Garden Time that you can have a try on it.

 Time To Grow!